connorrothschild/cudi-hums/README.md

 ## Things I need to fix
 - [ ] Finish stripplot grouping thing
 - [ ] Add axis titles
-- [ ] Disable stripplot tooltip on mobile?
+- [ ] On mobile, the last step only lasts for a few pixels before losing `.active`
 - [ ] A lil explainer like 'Know literally nothing about Kid Cudi?
 Click here!
 With modal popup or smth

 ## Things I fixed
-- [ ] The safari warning shows up on Firefox mobile?
+- [x] Disable stripplot tooltip on mobile?
-- [ ] Stripplot steps activate a little late
-- [x] **BIG: On mobile, scrolling up causes URL bar to reappear and therefore triggers resize events...**
+- [x] On mobile, scrolling up causes URL bar to reappear and therefore triggers resize events...
     * ~~Do this https://stackoverflow.com/a/24212316/14518978~~
 - [x] Add tooltips to barchart and beeswarm
 - [x] ?
 Handle resize better